Technology Transfer

 The first step in the inventive process is the initial idea.
 Inspiration may start the process, but inventions typically need further development, regardless of how complete the idea seems at first.

-In order to ensure that the Technology Transfer team provides UT faculty, staff and students with the best service, we have implemented the following vision and mission statements.
+In order to ensure the TTO provides UToledo faculty, staff and students with the best service, we are committed to:

-1. Support The University of Toledo’s mission to improve the human condition;
+1. Supporting The University of Toledo’s mission to improve the human condition;

-2. Provide accessible, responsive, competent, timely, and professional patenting and licensing services to UT’s faculty, staff, and students;
+2. Providing accessible, responsive, competent and professional patenting and licensing services to faculty, staff, and students;

-3. Serve as an efficient and effective conduit for licensing promising UT technologies to industry to promote their entry into the commercial marketplace while:
+3. Serving as an efficient and effective conduit to license promising UToledo technologies to industry which promotes their entry into the commercial marketplace while:

-4. Support and encourage local economic development by licensing locally; licensing to start-up companies; and encouraging and supporting faculty start-up activities and favoring licenses to those start-up companies; and
+4. Encouraging local economic development by licensing locally to start-up companies, by supporting faculty start-up activities, and favoring licenses to those companies;

-5. Serve as a resource for information about patents and licensing and encourage recognition that such matters have become meaningful and valuable aspects of academic life and education; and
+5. Operating as a resource for information about patents and licensing, and promoting recognition that such matters have become meaningful and valuable aspects of academic life and education; and

-6. Facilitate greater integration and increased sponsored research activity between academia and industry to improve the flow of innovative university technologies to the public marketplace.
+6. Facilitating greater integration and increased sponsored research activity between academia and industry to improve the flow of innovative university technologies to the public marketplace.